srmulcahy/2015-ickert-g3/README.md

+# Ickert et al., 2015

-# Chemical and Pb-isotope composition of phenocrysts from bentonites constrain the chronostratigraphy around the Cretaceous-Paleogene boundary in the Hell Creek region, Montana
+**Chemical and Pb-isotope composition of phenocrysts from bentonites constrain the chronostratigraphy around the Cretaceous-Paleogene boundary in the Hell Creek region, Montana**

 *Ryan B. Ickert, Sean R. Mulcahy, Courtney J. Sprain, Jessica F. Banaszak, Paul R. Renne*

-Cite as:
+## Summary
+This repository contains electron probe microanalysis (EPMA) data and median Pb isotopes and the necessary code to produce the compositional diagrams in Figures 4 and 5 of the manuscript.

+**Cite as:**

 Ickert, R. B., S. R. Mulcahy, C. J. Sprain, J. F. Banaszak, and P. R. Renne (2015), Chemical and Pb isotope composition of phenocrysts from bentonites constrains the chronostratigraphy around the Cretaceous-Paleogene boundary in the Hell Creek region, Montana, Geochem.
 Geophys.
 Geosyst., 16, 2743–2761, [doi:10.1002/2015GC005898](http://doi.org/10.1002/2015GC005898).

-This repository contains electron probe microanalysis (EPMA) data and median Pb isotopes and the necessary code to produce the compositional diagrams in Figures 4 and 5 of the manuscript.

 ## Project Folders